cssi-pi-community/2020-meeting/index.md

 {::options parse_block_html="true" /}

 The 2020 NSF Cyberinfrastructure for Sustained Scientific Innovation (CSSI) Principal Investigator (PI) workshop will be held February 13-14, 2020 in downtown Seattle, WA.
+The meeting venue will be at Residence Inn by Marriott Seattle Downtown/Convention Center, 1815 Terry Avenue, Seattle, Washington 98101 (<a href="https://goo.gl/maps/83CVQXAFa2Y142sz6" target="_blank">map direction</a>).

 This meeting will co-locate and partner with the SIAM Conference on Parallel Processing for Scientific Computing (PP20).